 Meal Planning for Nail Strength

 Planning meals with nail-friendly foods helps.
 Adding salmon to weekly dinners or snacking on almonds boosts nutrient intake.
 Spinach in salads or smoothies delivers iron.
 A balanced diet with these foods prevents deficiencies.
-A 2023 nutrition study found consistent diets improve nail health in 12 weeks, answering why are my nails so weak.
+A 2023 review in Nutrients showed that consistent nutrient-rich diets can enhance nail health within months.

 Avoiding Dietary Pitfalls